 And that’s where it gets nasty because being a vegan myself, I see a lot of issues with celebrities calling themselves vegan when in reality they are simply plant based.
-I already talked about ethical veganism before so you might want to read the previous article beforehand but to put it in a short sentence – anyone who consciously licks a non vegan doughnut and wears purses made from the skin of a beautiful cow is not a vegan.
+I already talked about ethical veganism before so you might want to read the previous article beforehand, but to put it in one sentence – anyone who consciously licks a non-vegan doughnut and wears purses made from the skin of a beautiful cow is not a vegan.

-And the problem is not with celebrities that seem to not know the difference between being vegan and being plant based, the problem lays with people who promote it and because they know what a huge impact famous people can have on animal rights movement, they turn a blind eye to those that once said they are vegan when they should really say the words plant based.
+And the problem is not with celebrities that seem to not know the difference between being vegan and being plant-based.
+The problem lays with people who promote it because they know what a huge impact famous people can have on animal rights movement, they turn a blind eye to those that once said they are vegan when they should really say the words plant based.

-Vegan – a person that does not consume animals, nor does pay for products and items that are made from animals or tested on them.
+Vegan – a person that does not consume animals, or pays for products and items that are made from animals or tested on them.
 A person that does not support facilities that keep animals locked behind bars and makes a profit off of them.
 A person that does everything that is in their power to cause as little harm as possible to the animals.

 Plant based – a person that eats only plants.